Muath-Alsaeed/Data-Engineering-CapstoneProject/README.md

 I94 Immigration Data: This data comes from the US National Tourism and Trade Office , [This](https://travel.trade.gov/research/reports/i94/historical/2016.html)  is where the data comes from.

 World Temperature Data: This dataset came from Kaggle.
 You can read more about it [here](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).

+U.S. City Demographic Data: This data comes from OpenSoft.
+You can read more about it [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).

+Airport Code Table: This is a simple table of airport codes and corresponding cities.
+It comes from [here]https://datahub.io/core/airport-codes#data).